nwoolls/MultiMiner/README.md

 Generic Mono Installation
 -------------------------------
-1. Download and extract the zip file at the above Downloads link
+1. Download and extract the zip file at the [GitHub Releases page][12]
 2. Install bfgminer.
 For OS X, you can find packages and for doing so [here][5] and instructions for using them [here][6].
 3. Install X11.
 Under OS X you should install Xquartz available [here][7].
 4. Install the latest version of [Mono][8].